Dausuva

-Events
+Background

 This semi-independent state was thought to serve as a safe haven for Lithuanians if the Republic of Lithuania would be occupied.
 Pakštas believed that because of the tensions between Nazi Germany and Soviet Russia at the time, Lithuania would eventually be occupied by either of them and face assimilation by force.
 “It is obvious to me that one of those countries will occupy Lithuania.
 And since both of these neighbours are totalitarian regimes, the wealth and people of Lithuania will be exterminated with brutality, which is unheard of.
 Not only will they [the people] be robbed, but also spiritual fortunes will be destroyed with great rage, and there will be attempts to eliminate every beam of Lithuanian spirituality and creativity” — Kazys Pakštas.He also feared that the chaotic and non-directional mass emigration of Lithuanians to the West following the First World War also posed a great threat to the survival of the nation as they were destined to assimilate with other cultures.
 Pakštas called for the planning and regulation of this migration with the intent to form a colony where Lithuanians would constitute the majority of the population, thus eliminating the threat of the nation's demise.

-In 1924, Pakštas considered Quebec to be the best location for such a colony.
-Later his attention switched to the state of São Paulo in Brazil (1927), Angola (1930) and Madagascar.
+Location

+In Pakštas' own words, since 1924, "little by little, without haste, he explored the possibilities of establishing a second small, but autonomous, Lithuania somewhere far away from the surplus population who had voluntarily emigrated from Lithuania", and that he had looked at many possibilities: In 1924, I became interested in the clay soils in central Quebec, but they were later already settled by the local French.
+In 1927, I was interested in colonization opportunities in the state of São Paulo, Brazil, but I learnt that Lithuanians would not get cultural autonomy here.
+In 1930–31, I explored Angola in southern Africa, but the political conditions did not seem favorable.
+Southern Rhodesia seemed better then, especially in terms of political rights, but large numbers of British colonists were already penetrating it and the better lands were quickly bought up.
+In 1939–46, I looked at many areas, which include East Africa (especially Tanganyika), the Mingan Territory in Quebec, the Peace River Valley in Alberta, the Matanuska Valley in Alaska, the New Hebrides in the Pacific, and British Guiana in South America.
+About three years ago I concentrated on British Honduras.
+I didn't definitively recommend any of those lands, but I did think they were worth exploring for group colonization.
+Pakštas was also interested by Australia, New Zealand and some Oceanian islands.
+He also considered Western Canada, with its Siberia-like climate, worthy of interest.
+He had even looked at Madagascar as a possibility.
 Efforts to establish a colony in Venezuela were abandoned due to the unstable political situation there.
-It was finally decided to establish the colony in British Honduras.
-Meetings to set a land purchase or lease deal with local authorities in the territory were held.
-However, due to the rise of an independence movement in British Honduras, this location was abandoned as well.
-The last considered location for Dausuva were the Bahamas, but support for the project was getting weaker and it was never realized.